 $ sudo systemctl restart filebeat

-If a small new test file does not appear immediately, append the sample to an existing active log or use a file larger than 1024 bytes so the default filestream fingerprint-based identity can detect it.
+If a new throwaway test file does not appear immediately, append the sample to an active log or use a file larger than 1024 bytes so the default filestream fingerprint identity can detect it.

-If unrelated log entries are merged, the start pattern is too narrow; if stack frames split into separate events, the start pattern is too broad or misses one of the real header formats.
+If unrelated log entries are merged, the pattern is too narrow for event starts or too broad for continuation lines.
+If stack frames split into separate events, the pattern misses one of the real event headers or continuation formats.